Active Minds

-Active Minds is a nonprofit organization dedicated to promoting mental health, especially among young adults, via peer-to-peer dialogue and interaction.
+Active Minds is an American nonprofit organization dedicated to promoting mental health, especially among young adults, via peer-to-peer dialogue and interaction.
 Active Minds was founded by Alison Malmon in 2003, after her older brother died by suicide in 2000.
-Alison recognized that Brian’s story is the story of thousands of young people who suffer in silence; who, despite their large numbers, think they are totally alone.
-A majority of mental health issues start between ages fourteen and twenty-four, when teens and young adults are in school, and suicide is the second leading cause for youth and young adults.

-In addition to 600 national chapters empowering passionate student advocates, Active Minds’ programs include Send Silence Packing®, an award-winning suicide prevention exhibit; Active Minds Speakers, a curated group of professional storytellers and presenters who provide encouraging and safe mental health education for students and other audiences; the Healthy Campus Award, which honors colleges that are prioritizing student health and well-being; and Active Minds @Work, which works to build a mental health culture in the workplace.
+Active Minds has over 600 chapters and offers programs focused on mental health awareness and education.
+These include Send Silence Packing, a traveling suicide prevention exhibit; Active Minds Speakers, a group of presenters who provide mental health education; the Healthy Campus Award, which recognizes colleges prioritizing student well-being; and Active Minds @Work, which works to build a mental health culture in the workplace.

-The Active Minds message, amplified by thousands of young adults each year, is that "...mental health needs to be talked about as easily as physical health.
-Only then can we bring suicide and mental health into the open so no one struggles alone."

 History

-Alison Malmon launched the first student-led chapter of what would become Active Minds in her junior year at the University of Pennsylvania, after her older brother, Brian, died by suicide.
-Brian Malmon was a successful student at Columbia University: he was a member of the Dean's list, and was a leader in many extracurricular activities.
-However, he was suffering from what was later diagnosed as schizoaffective disorder, and was keeping those feelings to himself.
+Alison Malmon launched the first student-led chapter of what would become Active Minds in her junior year at the University of Pennsylvania, after the death of her brother.
+Brian Malmon was a student at Columbia University where he was a member of the Dean's list, and was a leader in many extracurricular activities.
+However, he was suffering from what was later diagnosed as schizoaffective disorder.
 After his death, many friends claimed that they had noticed changes in Brian, but were not sure what to say or how to approach the situation, and therefore did nothing.
 This silence and lack of awareness is what prompted Malmon to start Active Minds.

 The organization, originally called "Open Minds", was dedicated to increasing awareness about mental illness.
 In 2003, when Malmon graduated, she launched Active Minds, Inc as a 501(c)(3) organization.
 She became the youngest person to receive the Tipper Gore Remember the Children Award from the National Mental Health Association.

-Active Minds has since become the premier organization impacting young adults and mental health.
-Now on more than 600 campuses, they directly reach close to 1.8 million people each year through campus awareness campaigns, events, advocacy, outreach, and more.

-National programs
+Programs

-Active Minds primarily operates through peer-to-peer methods, supported by their robust chapter network in high schools, colleges, and universities.
-Additionally, they also provide various nationwide programs for students, workplace professionals, and organizations of any size.
+Active Minds primarily operates through peer-to-peer methods, supported by their chapter network in high schools, colleges, and universities.
+They also provide various nationwide programs for students, workplace professionals, and organizations of any size.